MystenLabs/sui/crates/sui-framework/docs/bag.md

 ```
 At it's core, <code>sui::bag</code> is a wrapper around <code>UID</code> that allows for access to
 <code>sui::dynamic_field</code> while preventing accidentally stranding field values.
 A <code>UID</code> can be
-deleted, even if it has dynamic fields associated with it, buta bag, on the other hand, must be
+deleted, even if it has dynamic fields associated with it, but a bag, on the other hand, must be
 empty to be destroyed.